kubevault/kubevault/docs/guides/secret-engines/mysql/overview.md

 ## Generate MySQL credentials

-Here, we are going to make a request to Vault for MySQL credentials by creating `mysql-cred-rqst` DatabaseAccessRequest in `demo` namespace.
+Here, we are going to make a request to Vault for MySQL credentials by creating `mysql-cred-rqst` SecretAccessRequest in `demo` namespace.

 ```yaml
 apiVersion: engine.kubevault.com/v1alpha1